TV Buying Guide: How to Choose the Right TV

 How much does viewing angle matter?

 If you’re going to watch your TV only from straight on, any TV will be fine.
-But if you have multiple seating arrangements in front of the TV, you’ll probably want to consider viewing angle so everyone watching can have a good view.
+But if you have multiple seating arrangements in front of your TV stand, you’ll probably want to consider viewing angle so everyone watching can have a good view.

 What is screen resolution?

-Screen resolution refers to how many pixels per inch your TV has, which affects how clear and crisp the image is.
+Screen resolution is how many pixels per inch your TV has, which affects how clear and crisp the image is.

 What screen resolution should my TV have?